puregarlic/LD42/README.md

 Created for Ludum Dare 42.

+## Download

+To score a copy of Catsitter for Windows, macOS, or Linux, head on over to our [Itch page](https://puregarlic.itch.io/catsitter).

+There, you'll even find a one-of-a-kind Catsitter wallpaper!

 ## Controls

 - Mouse: Drag and drop cats from your dresser to the ever-growing pile on your bed.